 Matty’s Seafood Chef Matt Dean Pettit

-From his first job as a busboy at the young age of 13 to line cook at 14, Matt’s passion for the food industry started early.
+From his first job as a busboy at the young age of 13 to line cook at 14, Chef Matt Dean Pettit’s (or Chef MDP) passion for the food industry started early.
 20 years of experience in kitchens and hospitality all across the world led him to work on his own venture in 2011 and soon after Chef MDP founded Canada’s famed Rock Lobster Food Co Restaurants.

 The Rock Lobster brand has since grown into a hugely successful grocery retail line focusing on proudly Canadian, sustainable award winning seafood dishes under the name brand Matty’s Seafood Co which is sold across all Canada & The USA.

 Chef MDP has just launched his next big hit!
 His second cookbook that is published by Appetite by Penguin Random House titled The Great Shellfish Cookbook.

 He has just put pen to paper on a contract and in the process of filming a new sports, travel and food show, launching 2019!

 Chef MDP’s other projects include his first award winning Best-Selling cookbook, The Great Lobster Cook Book published by Appetite by Random House and co-starring in the Food Network Canada TV Show, Super Snack Bros.
 Where he showcases iconic snack foods made with crazy culinary twists.
 He also makes regular guest expert appearances, lending his love of food, wine and sports on Global TV, CTV, CBC television and radio, The Social, CTV Your Morning Canada and Cityline TV all across Canada and The USA.

 Mercatto Chef Doug Neigel